devakapatel/t9-nextra-3/pages/sem-5/question-banks/daa/unit-3.md

 The dynamic programming approach effectively solves the 0/1 Knapsack Problem by systematically building up solutions to subproblems and using them to find the optimal solution for the overall problem.
 This method ensures that all possible combinations are considered while avoiding redundant calculations, leading to an optimal solution.

-## 24) Explain how to find out Longest Common Subsequence of two strings using Dynamic Programming method.
-Find any one Longest Common Subsequence of given two strings using Dynamic Programming.<br>S1=abbacdcba<br>S2=bcdbbcaac
+## <mark> 24) Explain how to find out Longest Common Subsequence of two strings using Dynamic Programming method.
+Find any one Longest Common Subsequence of given two strings using Dynamic Programming.<br>S1=abbacdcba<br>S2=bcdbbcaac </mark>

 To find the **Longest Common Subsequence (LCS)** of two strings using the **Dynamic Programming** method, we follow a structured approach.
 Here’s a detailed explanation and implementation of the algorithm using the provided strings.